goshacodes/backstub/README.md

 ### Expect

 Compile time configuration allowing you to setup stub methods results.
-Expectation on method could be set only once, so if you want to differentiate calls - use different data.
+Expectation on method can be set only once, so if you want to differentiate calls - use different data.
 This also generates a collector for your calls.

 ```scala 3